0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 notes:
+I'll finish up with an exclusive look at the future of shuttle.

-Shuttle's pace of development is extremely fast, and they have shared with me some extremely promising upcoming features.
+Shuttle's pace of development is very fast, and they have shared with me some extremely promising upcoming features.

 ---